-Our Irish chef adds a little piece of Ireland to mix this Thanksgiving, flavoring this pumpkin pie with a little Irish whiskey... to keep away the chill don't ye know!
+Our Irish chef adds a little piece of Ireland to mix this Thanksgiving recipe, flavoring this pumpkin pie with a little Irish whiskey... to keep away the chill, don't ye know!

 Pumpkin pie is not traditionally eaten in Ireland but is historically baked around the festivities for Thanksgiving and Christmas in the United States and Canada.
 It has, however, become a more popular Halloween dish in Ireland in recent years, as many coffee shops and restaurants have been adding this sweet, mousse-like dessert dish to their seasonal menu.